poglodek/poglodek/README.md

 ## About Me

-I'm Paweł, a Computer Science student specializing in Cloud Development at WSB Merito University.
+I'm Paweł, a Computer Science student specializing in AI/ML at AWSB University.
 I work as a .NET developer in a microservices architecture 🐳.
 My interests lie in Domain-Driven Design (DDD), cloud technologies ☁️, and cybersecurity, mainly focusing on technology.

 In my free time, I love traveling, running, hitting the gym, and reading books. 🏃‍♂️📚🌍